dbljump/api-docs-slate/source/includes/articles/people/credits/_create.md

 }
 ```

-Create a new game credit for a given person.
+Create a new person-game credit.
 User must be an editor or admin.

 * User authentication: required
 * Authorization level: editor or admin

 ### HTTP request

-`POST /articles/people/{person-slug}/credits` (replace `person-slug` with the person record slug or ID)
+`POST /articles/person_credits`

 ### Request attributes